gecampbell/galliard.xyz/content/essay/broadpool.md

 affairs were handled by a property management company).

-After moving out of our 1600 square foot home in Austin, Texas, the house at #7 Broadpool Cottages seemed time (it was only 1100').
+After moving out of our 1600 square foot home in Austin, Texas, the house at #7 Broadpool Cottages seemed tiny (it was only 1100').
 Downstairs, there was a kitchen, a dining room, a living room, and a spare room (sort of an extra bedroom, but we used it as a guest room and then as an office).
 There was also a half bath downstairs,